Edgeworth expansion and large deviations for the coefficients of products of positive random matrices: Introduction and main results

 Moreover, \eqref{Main-BerryEsseen-Coeff} remains valid when $\langle f, G_n v \rangle$ is replaced by $\|G_n\|$ or $\rho(G_n)$. \end{theorem}

-Theorem \ref{Thm-BerryEsseen} gives the convergence rate in the central limit theorem for the coefficients $\langle f, G_n v \rangle$ which was established by Furstenberg and Kesten \cite{FK60} under the stronger condition \ref{Condi-FK}.
-Note that in \cite{XGL19c}, the bound \eqref{Main-BerryEsseen-Coeff} has been obtained under an exponential moment condition, i.e. $\int_{\Gamma_{\mu}} N(g)^{\eta} \mu(dg) < \infty$ for some constant $\eta >0$.
-Here we only need the third moment condition, which is optimal.
+Theorem \ref{Thm-BerryEsseen} provides the convergence rate in the central limit theorem for the coefficients $\langle f, G_n v \rangle$, as originally established by Furstenberg and Kesten \cite{FK60} under the stronger condition \ref{Condi-FK}.
+It is noteworthy that in \cite{XGL19c}, the bound \eqref{Main-BerryEsseen-Coeff} has been derived under the exponential moment condition, specifically $\int_{\bb G} N(g)^{\eta} \mu(dg) < \infty$ for some constant $\eta > 0$.
+However, in our context, we require only the third moment condition, which is optimal.
+Theorem \ref{Thm-BerryEsseen} has been announced in the arXiv version \cite{XGL22arXiv-b}.
+The Berry-Esseen bound for the matrix norm $\|G_n\|$ has then been improved in \cite[Theorem 7.1]{CDM23} under a condition weaker than \ref{Condi-FK-weak}, namely that $\mu$ is strictly contracting, cf.\ Definition 2.2 in \cite{CDM23}.
+Under this less restrictive condition, additional results concerning the spectral radius $\rho(G_n)$ and coefficients $\langle f, G_n v \rangle$ have also been established in \cite{CDM23}.
+It is worth noting that the proofs in \cite{CDM23} rely on the blocking approach developed recently in \cite{CDMP21}.
+This approach is powerful and opens new research avenues, particularly in the study of limit theorems for products of random matrices under minimal moment assumptions.